Credit Union vs. Bank

 What is the primary difference between a credit union and a bank?

 The owners are the key difference.
 While banks have stockholders, credit unions are owned by the people who bank there, the members.

 Every person who opens an account with a credit union owns a “share” in the organization and has a say in how it is run.
 This is primarily illustrated through the credit union’s annual meeting and board of directors.
-Board members volunteer their time on the board and serve without pay, and they are ultimately responsible for the credit union’s direction.
+Board members volunteer their time and are ultimately responsible for the credit union’s direction.

 How do credit unions benefit me?

 Credit unions are not-for-profit organizations.
-Unlike banks who strive to raise stock prices, credit unions filter profits back into the organization creating better interest rates and smaller fees.
-Plus, credit unions care more about their members than turning a profit.
+Unlike banks who strive to raise stock prices, we filter profits back into the organization creating better interest rates and smaller fees.
+We care more about our members than turning a profit.
 Credit unions provide you with services that help keep you informed and point you toward a rewarding financial journey.

 Why should I choose Mainstreet as my credit union?

 Mainstreet Credit Union began and remains a trusted part of this community since 1953.
 You’ll find Mainstreet has everything for your financial needs; checking, savings, home and auto loans, and convenient ATMs.
-Plus, something you won’t find other places, good people who find their values on Main Street, not on Wall Street.
+Plus, something you won’t find other places, good people who are just like you.